nf-core/coproid/docs/source/intro.md

   --genome2                     Path to candidate 2 Coprolite maker's genome fasta file (must be surrounded with quotes)- If index2 is not set
   --index2                      Path to Bowtie2 index genome andidate 2 Coprolite maker's genome, in the form of /path/to/*.bt2 - If genome2 is not set
-  --genome2Size                 Size of candidate 2 Coprolite maker's genome in bp - If genome2 is not set --identity                    Identity threshold to retain read alignment.
+  --genome2Size                 Size of candidate 2 Coprolite maker's genome in bp - If genome2 is not set --collapse                    Specifies if AdapterRemoval should merge the paired-end sequences or not (yes | no).
+Default = yes
+  --identity                    Identity threshold to retain read alignment.
 Default = 0.85 --bowtie                      Bowtie settings for sensivity (very-fast | very-sensitive).
 Default = very-sensitive